 Location: American Samoa, USA

 Such an extraordinary national park is found in the American Territory of American Samoa and is distributed across the separate islands of Tua, Tutuila, and Ofu.
 This fantastic destination is the perfect mix of tropical rainforests, coral reefs, enchanting flora and diverse fauna.
 Unfortunately, this fantastic national park is prone to changes as a consequence of global warming.
 This is why you should decide to visit this lovely territory before it is too late.

 Location: Hawaii, USA

 A place like no other, Haleakala is a national park located on the island of Maui, representing a wilderness area in Hawaii.
 The name of this national park comes from the Hawaiian phrase “house of the sun.”
 This is so because according to a local legend, the semi-god Maui imprisoned the sun to make the day last longer.
 One of the main attractions here is the Haleakalā Crater, even though scientists have discovered that this crater is not volcanic in origin.

 Lokobe is a reserve, located in northwestern Madagascar.
 If you are an animal lover and want to discover new species, then this is the right place for you.
 You may encounter rare animals like the lemur and have an opportunity to go on a tour of the park with a boat.

 Location: Kazakhstan, Asia

 Located in the Almaty Region, this national park was established in 1996.
-The amazing landscape basically made from glaciers, alpine meadows, woodlands and lakes is the best part of this area.
-The park is also rich with over 300 species of animals and birds, like the snow leopard, Tean-Shan brown bear, golden eagle etc. If you’re visiting this part of the world, then take a look at this wonderful destination.
+The amazing landscape made from glaciers, alpine meadows, woodlands, and lakes is the best part of this area.
+The park is also rich with over 300 species of animals and birds, like the snow leopard, Tean-Shan brown bear, golden eagle, etc. If you’re visiting this part of the world, then take a look at this fantastic destination.